Meet the Command Staff

 Captain Chris Culler

 Captain Culler began his law enforcement career in 1986 with the Sarpy County Sheriff’s Office.
-Captain Culler is currently assigned as Division Commander of the Road Patrol.
-His former assignment was Commander of the Support Services Unit.
-His previous career experience includes Court Security Sergeant, and positions in the Jail Division as a Deputy and then Supervisor.
+Captain Culler is currently assigned as Division Commander of the Support Services Unit.
+His former Commander assignments were Captain of the Road Patrol and Lieutenant of the Support Services Unit.
+Previously, his career experience included Court Security Sergeant, and positions in the Jail Division as a Deputy and then Supervisor.
 Additionally, he worked in the Narcotics Unit and was Supervisor of the Criminal Investigations Unit.
-He also has prior experience as a Command Officer in the Administrative Division.
+He also has prior experience as Lieutenant in the Administrative Division.

 Captain Culler has been a member of the Sarpy County Sheriff’s Honor Guard for almost 20 years and was Honor Guard Commander from 2001 through 2015.
 He has been assigned with the Emergency Service Unit (ESU or SWAT) for over 19 years, serving as Team Leader for over four years and retired from the team after 3 years as Commander.
 Capt.
 Culler now serves as the Adjunct High-Risk Incident Commander.
 Captain Culler graduated from the 256th Session of the FBI National Academy in Quantico, Virginia.